 Skip to content

-How-to: Extend the Current Masterdata
+Extend the Current Masterdata

 This guide describes the recommended contribution workflow for extending BAM masterdata definitions.